-I’ve decorated for our church’s Christmas dinner for many years now and made bunches of Christmas table centerpiece designs.
+I’ve decorated for our church’s Christmas dinner for many years now and executed or made bunches of church table decorations ideas.

 Trying to come up with a unique Christmas tablescape each year is a bit of a challenge.

-In addition to developing a cool idea, I need to find centerpiece decorations for 30-40 round tables for cheap!
+In addition to developing a cool idea, I need to find Christmas table decorations for 30-40 round tables for cheap!

-So it has to be DIY, and it has to be simple.
+So it has to be DIY, and I have to use simple decorations.